Milwaukee Brewers (4-4) at St. Louis Cardinals (5-3)

 The Line: St. Louis Cardinals -125 / Milwaukee Brewers +115 --- Over/Under: 8.5 Click to Get Latest Betting Odds

-TV: Bally Sports Midwest, Bally Sports Wisconsin, MLBN Stream the MLB Game of the Day all season on ESPN+.
+TV: Bally Sports Wisconsin, Bally Sports Midwest Stream the MLB Game of the Day all season on ESPN+.
 Sign up now!

-The Milwaukee Brewers and the St. Louis Cardinals meet in an NL Central division clash in MLB action from Busch Stadium on Thursday night.
+The Milwaukee Brewers and the St. Louis Cardinals meet in an NL Central division matchup in MLB action from Busch Stadium on Sunday afternoon.